WasidC/Always-DELI-cious/README.md

-# Project Title
+# Always-DELI-cious – Custom Sandwich Ordering System

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+DELI-cious is a ordering system designed to simulate a deli shop where customers can create customized sandwiches, add drinks and chips, manage toppings, and generate printable receipts.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to input my information, so the application can create a customer profile.

+- As a user, I want to build a sandwich with bread, size, and toppings, so I can customize my order.

+- As a user, I want to add drinks and chips, so I can complete my meal.

+- As a user, I want to view my total, so I know how much my order costs.

+- As a user, I want to apply discount codes, so I can lower my total cost.

-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to receive immediate feedback, so I know what option to choose next.

+- As a user, I want my receipt saved to a file, so I can keep a copy of my order.

 ## Setup